WebAhead/master-reference/coursebook/week-5/linters/linter.md

 - gives fixed formatting rules for your code eg indentation, spacing ect
 - allows you to share a config file between your team to avoid merge conflicts

-It does this by highlight errors with a :red_circle: and telling you what's wrong so you can fix it.
+It does this by highlighting errors with a :red_circle: and telling you what's wrong so you can fix it.
 Whilst learning it is recommended that you do this manually so you can embed good coding practises.
 ## Let's do the thing

 ### Setup eslint config